Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee: The impact of future colliders on the SMEFT

 From Table~\ref{tab:fcc_all_bounds} one notices that the differences between linear and quadratic bounds are in general reduced as compared to the case of the {\sc SMEFiT3.0} results collected in Table~\ref{tab:smefit30_all_bounds}.
 This feature is explained by the improved precision of the FCC-ee measurements: since we assume the SM in the pseudo-data, the best-fit values of the Wilson coefficients move closer to zero with smaller uncertainties, and hence the quadratic terms become less significant.
 We note however that for a subset of operators, such as the two-light-two-heavy ones, which are not constrained by the FCC-ee measurements the discrepancy between linear and quadratic remains large.

 \paragraph{Disentangling the impact of datasets with fixed $\sqrt{s}$.} As indicated in Table~\ref{tab:FCCee_runs}, the FCC-ee plans to operate sequentially, collecting data at different center-of-mass energies, $\sqrt{s}$, starting at the $Z$-pole and then increasing the energy up to the $t\bar{t}$ threshold.
 Plans to define different running scenarios are also being considered, for example directly starting as a Higgs factory with the $\sqrt{s}=240$ GeV run and only later running at the $Z$-pole energy.
-It is therefore relevant to disentangle, at the level of the global SMEFT fit, the separate impact of datasets with a given $\sqrt{s}$ value to evaluate the advantages and disadvantages of the proposed running scenarios, see also the Fisher information matrix in Fig.~\ref{fig:fisher_fcc_lin}.
+It is therefore relevant to disentangle, at the level of the global SMEFT fit, the separate impact of datasets with a given $\sqrt{s}$ value to evaluate the advantages and disadvantages of the proposed running scenarios, see also the Fisher information matrix in Fig.~\ref{fig:fisher_fcc_lin} that applies in the case of individual fits.

 Fig.~\ref{fig:spider_fcc_energy_variations} illustrates the sequential impact of the datasets collected at different values of $\sqrt{s}$ at the FCC-ee.
 First we show the values of the ratio $R_{\delta c_i}$ when only the $Z$-pole EWPOs at $\sqrt{s}=91$ GeV are included in the fit, then when also the Higgs factory dataset from the $\sqrt{s}=240$ GeV is accounted for, and finally for the full FCC-ee dataset, which includes also the $WW$ run at 161 GeV and the $t\bar{t}$ run at 365 GeV.
 Fig.~\ref{fig:spider_fcc_energy_variations} indicates that the largest impact is obtained when the Higgs, diboson, and fermion-pair production data collected at 240 GeV are included in the fit together with the $Z$-pole run.
 We also observe how the measurements from the $\sqrt{s}=161$ GeV and 365 GeV runs are necessary to achieve the ultimate constraining potential of the FCC-ee in the EFT parameter space, with several operators experiencing a marked improvement of the associated bounds.
-This breakdown demonstrates the interplay between the information provided by the FCC-ee runs at the various proposed center-of-mass energies.
+This breakdown demonstrates the interplay between the information provided by the FCC-ee runs at the various proposed center-of-mass energies in a global SMEFT fit.
+We have verified that the equivalent of Fig.~\ref{fig:spider_fcc_energy_variations} in the case of individual fits is consistent with the Fisher information matrix displayed in Fig.~\ref{fig:fisher_fcc_lin}.